elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 ### Read-Modify-Write and BSHR/BCR
 Especially when programming "close to the metal", as in this course, you will often find yourself wanting to change just a few bits in a word, and leave the rest as they are.
-If, for instance, your task is to turn a single led-light, connected to GPIO_D, pin2, on and off we have previously configured the pin as output but writing a value to the *whole* `CFGLR` register.
+Say, for instance, that your task is to turn a single led-light -- connected to pin 2 of GPIO_D -- on and off.
+We have previously configured the pin as output by writing a value to the *whole* `CFGLR` register.
 But other pins on that port might be used for something else, and might already have been configured, and you do not want to overwrite that configuration.

-The standard way of handling this is to break the operation into two operations, where you first *clear* the only the bits you want to want to change with an AND operation, and then set the bits you want to be set with an OR operation:
+The standard way of handling this is to break the operation into two operations, where you first *clear* all the bits you want to want to change with an AND operation, and then *set* the desired bits with an OR operation:

 ```
 la t0, 0x40011400    # GPIO_D_CFGLR